sapiens/blog/_posts/2015-9-2-DDD-and-UoW.md

 category: Domain driven design
 ---

 As a principle, the Unit of Work (UoW) pattern is about ensuring consistency by **persisting** a group of changes as a unit (all at once).
-Basically, it's an all or nothing operation and the point of this is we don`t want to end up with inconsistencies.
-This is the main idea and it`s implemented by a db transaction or the ORM`s DbCOntext, ISession etc which themselves in the end will use a db transaction.
+Basically, it's an all or nothing operation and the point of this is we don't want to end up with inconsistencies.
+This is the main idea and it's implemented by a db transaction or the ORM's DbCOntext, ISession etc which themselves in the end will use a db transaction.

 As you can see, the UoW is very useful and very persistence related.
 The problem is many devs trying to do DDD, end up needing something that surely looks like a UOW.
 However, its not.